kamleshp95/Credit-Card-Default-Prediction/README.md

 ## Final Prediction

 The main objective of this project is to predict whether the credit card holder will default or not for paying the next month bill on the basis of credit card owner's characteristics and previous payment history.

+## For Running the project in local machine

+Run app.py